How to Start a Riding Stable

-Riding stables may offer lessons using facility owned horses or those owned by clients.
-Both group and private lessons are usually offered, in either hourly or half-hourly formats.
-The facility may also offer transportation for the horses to shows and other competitive events.
+Riding stables may offer lessons using facility-owned horses or those owned by clients.
+Both group and private lessons usually are offered in either 60-minute or 30-minute formats.
+Some facilities also offer transportation for the horses to shows and other competitive events.
 Boarding options for client horses are usually also offered.

-Every riding stable needs access to quality farrier services and veterinary care, so it is important to secure these relationships immediately.
-Suppliers of bedding, hay, and feed must also be identified.
+Every riding stable also needs access to quality farrier services and veterinary care, so it is important to secure these relationships immediately.
+Suppliers of bedding, hay, and feed also must also be identified.
 Information about who provides these services should be readily available to clients.

 Ensure Competitive Pricing

 It is important, especially at the outset of your venture, that services are priced competitively for your area.
-It will give new clients a financial motivation to try your services.
+It gives new clients a financial motivation to try your services.
 Research your competition by calling around to other facilities or visiting their websites to learn what they charge for similar options.
-It might also be a good idea to offer incentives to get the business up and running, such as new client discounts or referral credits.
+It also might be a good idea to offer incentives to get the business up and running, such as new client discounts or referral credits.

-Well known, established riding instructors will be able to command higher prices for lessons and clinics.
-They may also bring clients from their previous facility to yours, which is an added bonus.
+Well-known, established riding instructors will be able to command higher prices for lessons and clinics.
+They also may bring clients from their previous facilities to yours, which is an added bonus.

 Be sure to advertise your riding stable at local equine facilities like feed stores, tack shops, and showgrounds.
-Local newspapers and equine magazines may also be good ways to reach your target audience.
-Advertising in horse show programs or publications from other major equine events can also be an excellent business decision.
+Local newspapers and equine magazines also can reach your target audience.
+Advertising in horse show programs or publications from other major equine events can be an excellent business decision.
 If your facility’s riders perform well in competitions, this might draw additional clients who are interested in trying your trainer’s methods to achieve similar success.

 Many riding stables create a website with photos, pricing options, and full details on their training program and competitive successes.
 The more information that can be placed online, the better.

-Over time, the best advertising will come by way of referrals from satisfied clients.
+Over time, the best advertising comes by way of referrals from satisfied clients.
 One well-connected customer can provide many referrals to their friends and fellow riders.
 It is the kind of advertising that money can’t buy.